Frequently Asked Questions (FAQs)

 Can you come to my home or office and train me there?A

 Yes I can train you at your home or office.
 It is by special arrangement based on my schedule and availability.
 I do require you to purchase the equipment needed for me to train you at your home or office.
-Also be aware that there is added fees to my normal rates for travel and time.
+Also be aware that there is added $70/session to my normal rates for travel and time.

 If I lift weights will I become a huge muscle bound person?A